prince-nda/alu-higher_level_programming/README.md

-This my readme which contains Python network
+this is my Readme file which contains network#1